htremura/AGCP/README.md

 # AGCP
-This is where the code is located for my implementation of the AGCP microcontroller.
+This is where the code is located for my implementation of the Autonomous Golf Cart Project Microcontroller.
 It is subdivided into several sections.

 - AGCP Code